Origin story: Riley

 They weren’t recruited into the harem so much as… Invited.
 Warmed.
 Seen.

 Now Riley moves like a quiet soul with nothing left to prove.
 Their thighs are soft.
 Their voice lilts when they’re excited.
-They still get tongue-tied when someone calls them beautiful.
+They still get tongue-tied when someone calls them “pretty” or “beautiful.”

 But their mouth knows what it wants.
 Their poems are sharper now.
 Their eyes stay open when they kiss—so they don’t miss a thing.